Do Go On - 396 - Rosemary Brown: A Musical Seance

 Whoa.

-Good on you, Lauren, Joe and Griffin.
+Good on your Lauren, Joe and Griffin.

-unless you want me to keep going, Jess, because you've got the names there,
+unless you want me to keep going,

-from Lincoln in Great Britain, it's Hardy in brackets, the cat,
+From Lincoln in Great Britain,

-and then the surname is Mat-oos-zooski.
+And then the surname is Matt Oosuski.

-Hardy the cat, Mat-oos-ski.
+Hardy, the cat, Matazuski.

 Sorry, I had to sound it out there.